 e) To carry out monitoring and to keep records of our communications with you and our staff (see below)

 f) For market research and analysis and developing statistics

-g) For direct marketing communications and related profiling to help us to offer you relevant products and services.
+g) To inform our online marketing strategy to help us find other people with similar interests in our products and services h) For direct marketing communications and related profiling to help us to offer you relevant products and services.
 We will send marketing to you by SMS, email, phone, post and social media and digital channels.

 3. To comply with our legal obligations

 6. When do we share your personal information with other organisations?

 We may share information with the following third parties for the purposes listed above:

 - Awarding Bodies to enrol candidates in their award programmes